google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/TransformingClientData.md

 #### Args:

 *   <b>`raw_client_data`</b>: A ClientData to expand.
-*   <b>`transform_fn`</b>: A function f(x, i) parameterized by i, mapping datapoint x to a new datapoint. x is a datapoint from the raw_client_data, while i is an integer index in the range 0...k (see 'num_transformed_clients' for definition of k).
+*   <b>`transform_fn`</b>: A function f(x, raw_client_id, i) that maps datapoint
+    x to a new datapoint, parameterized by the (raw) client_id and index i.
+For example if x is an image, then f(x, "client_a", 0) might be the identity, while f(x, "client_a", 1) could be a random rotation of the image with the angle determined by a hash of "client_a" and "1".
 Typically by convention the index 0 corresponds to the identity function if the identity is supported.
 *   <b>`num_transformed_clients`</b>: The total number of transformed clients to produce.
 If it is an integer multiple k of the number of real clients, there will be exactly k pseudo-clients per real client, with indices 0...k-1.
 Any